cryptellation/conductor/README.md

    - When a new version is detected, it determines which downstream services or libraries are affected.

 3. **Automated Updates:**
-   - For each affected repository, Conductor creates a merge request to update the dependency version.
+   - For each affected repository, Depsync creates a merge request to update the dependency version.
    - It monitors the status of these MRs, ensuring that all required updates are merged.

 4. **Integration Update:**
-   - Once all dependent repositories have been updated and merged, Conductor creates a merge request in the integration repository (e.g., Docker Compose or Helm Chart repo).
+   - Once all dependent repositories have been updated and merged, Depsync creates a merge request in the integration repository (e.g., Docker Compose or Helm Chart repo).
    - This final MR ensures that the deployment configuration references the latest versions of all components.

 ## Use Cases